Nneifem/react-portfolio/README.md

 ## Description

-I build this new portfolio as a way to have a more organized, better presenting porfolio about myself, projects, and skills.
+I build this new portfolio as a way to have better presenting porfolio about myself, projects, and skills.
 By doing this, I got to learn how to use React, as well as getting a better practice with bootstrap and styling.

 ## Usage